MinecraftForge/Documentation/docs/items/loot_tables.md

 }
 ```

 In this case, we are adding to the potential spawns, but don't want to interfere with the entry weights of the preexisting pools.
-The most flexible and simple solution is to add another pool with a single loot entry referencing your own loot table, because loot entries are able to recursively draw from a completely different table.
+The most flexible and simple solution is to add another pool with a single loot entry referencing your own loot table JSON, because loot entries are able to recursively draw from a completely different table.

 For example, your mod might include `/assets/mymod/loot_tables/inject/simple_dungeon.json`:
 ```javascript